itsmebombie/spwn-obfuscator/README.md

  ## output
  [click here for output](/output.spwn)
- (note that there should be different outputs every time you run the program, even with the same code)
+ (note that there should be slightly different outputs every time you run the program, even with the same code)

  ## explanation
  comig soom